 Fri Dec 20 16:37:14

 Mon Dec 23 16:38:46

 Tue Dec 24 16:39:20

-The Sun sets a little later every day (that turns around in early January due to the effects I mentioned above), but look how slowly it changes, only by about 30 seconds every day.
+The Sun sets a little later every day, but look how slowly it changes, only by about 30 seconds every day.
 That’s much less than it's changing right now, in September.

 See?
 The length of daylight is changing fastest at the equinox, and slowest at the solstice.

 All of this is analogous to how high the Sun is off the horizon at noon, too.
 In the winter the Sun is low in the sky at noon, and in the summer it's much higher.
 The amount it changes every day is fastest at the equinoctes, and slowest at the solstices!
 You can check this for yourself: Go to the timeanddate.com site and enter your location.
 Again, I use Boulder.
 Then go to September of this year — here's the page for Boulder.
 The last column is the time for solar noon, when the Sun is highest in the sky.
 The number in parentheses after it is the height of the Sun off the horizon in degrees (so today on the September equinox for me it’s 49.8°).
 That number changes by very roughly 0.3–0.4° per day.
 But if I look at December around the solstice it barely changes at all!